Bellone ventures out for state of county speech

 Presiding Officer DuWayne Gregory (D-Copiague) said Bellone will not be violating the law because nothing prevents him from giving a speech anywhere he wants, as long as he does not call a special meeting to deliver it.

-“He’s not breaking the letter of the law,” said Gregory.
+“He’s not breaking the letter of the law,” Gregory said.
 “I guess he feels it’s important to have more community participation.”

 Comments